Much Ado About Nothing

 Where can you see it?
 Something in the Air will be released on DVD and Blu-ray in September.

 This is the official two-sentence synopsis of writer/director Shane Carruth‘s long awaited follow-up to Primer.
 “A man and woman are drawn together, entangled in the life cycle of an ageless organism.
 Identity becomes an illusion as they struggle to assemble the loose fragments of wrecked lives.”
 So while Upstream Color had substantial indie buzz no one was surprised when it didn’t catch on with the masses.

 As seemingly convoluted as that desription sounds, the film is actually fairly straightforward in its tale of identity, relationships and the acceptance and reclamation of our very souls.
 It’s an empowering love story, and that personalized interpretation is one of its many joys.
 I’ve already heard multiple “explanations” of the film from people, and while some love it and some hate it, I find their wildly varied interpretaions just as valid as my own.

-Carruth wore multiple hats on the production including acting and scoring, but his greatest accomplishment (outisde of the writing and directing) was as casting director.
-Amy Seimetz, in the second lead role, gives one of the year’s great, unsung performances as a woman who sees great suffering and madness before struggling to come through on the other side. – RH
+Carruth wore multiple hats on the production including acting and scoring, but his greatest accomplishment (outside of the writing and directing) was as lead casting director.
+Amy Seimetz, in the second lead role, gives one of the year’s fantastically affecting and unsung performances as a woman who sees great suffering and madness before struggling to come through on the other side. – RH

 Where can you see it?
 Shane Carruth’s mind-bending yet simple love story is currently available on Blu-ray, DVD, Netflix Instant and VOD.